About Heritage Education Funds

 - Apply for a birth certificate for the child.

 - Apply for a Social Insurance Number (SIN) for the child.
-You can download the SIN application form here.
+Please visit for more information on the SIN application process.

 -